2019 ELIGIBILITY, USE OF FUNDS, AND PROJECT RESTRICTIONS

 The proposed project will focus its impact in one or more of the four counties in the Portland/SW Washington region.

 The applicant has not previously received an Impact or Finalist Award of more than $10,000.
-If you are a recipient of a ninety-nine girlfriends Impact Award, or Finalist Award of more than $10,000, we ask that you wait out one grant cycle from the time we receive your final report before you reapply.
-For example, if you send us your completed report in March 2019 then you are eligible to reapply in 2020.
+If you are a recipient of a ninety-nine girlfriends Impact Award, or a Finalist Award of more than $10,000, we ask that you wait out one grant cycle from the time we receive your final report before you reapply.
+Your signed agreement will have further details.

 Use of funds.
 Funds can be used to support specific projects or general operations, and may include the purchase of items like equipment or furniture that are necessary to your project.
 Funds are granted in December of each year and must be spent within two years of the award.
 Organizations that advance to the semi-finalist (full proposal) stage must demonstrate the organizational sustainability and financial management expertise necessary to effectively manage a $100,000 grant.